sakiila/dynamic-password/README.md

 ### how to use

-run the java class `Main.match(template, inputPassword)`, return the `inputPassword` is or not correct.
+run the java class `Main.matchWithBracket(template, inputPassword)`, return the `inputPassword` is or not correct.

 ### user case